DyerlabTeaching/ENVS-543/README.md

 ### Student email standard

-Email is considered an official method for communication at VCU.
+Email is considered an official method of communication at VCU.
 Students are expected to check their official VCU email on a frequent and consistent basis (the university recommends daily) in order to remain informed of university-related communications.
 Students are responsible for the consequences of not reading, in a timely fashion, university-related communications sent to their official VCU student email account.
 Mail sent to the VCU email address may include notification of university-related actions, including disciplinary action. <a href="https://ts.vcu.edu/media/technology-services/assets/content-assets/university-resources/ts-groups/information-security/StudentEmailStandard.pdf">Students must read this standard in its entirety.</a>

 ### Faculty communication with students